stwunsch/vim_config/README.md

 My vim config.
 The idea is to put the config file somewhere with a repo (mainly for backup purposes) and link this file from ~/.vimrc.

-I recommend the terminal emulator 'terminator' (on Ubuntu 'sudo apt-get install terminator')k
+I recommend the terminal emulator 'terminator' (on Ubuntu 'sudo apt-get install terminator').

 **Features**